Topological Phase Transition and Geometrical Frustration in Fourier Photonic Simulator

-The topological phase transition can be characterized from another perspective.
+The BKT phase transition can be characterized from another perspective.
 The correlation function $G( \boldsymbol{r})= \langle \boldsymbol{S}(\boldsymbol{x}_j) \cdot \boldsymbol{S} (\boldsymbol{x}_j+\boldsymbol{r}) \rangle$ scales differently above and below the $T_\text{BKT}$ \cite{situ_dynamics_2020}.
 When $T>T_\text{BKT}$, $G( \boldsymbol{r})$ decays exponentially because the vortices are randomly distributed.
 When $T<T_\text{BKT}$, vortex pairs with opposite charges are tightly bound, such that the $G( \boldsymbol{r})$ decays in a power-law manner, indicating a quasi-long range order.
-In FIG. \ref{fig2}(c), we show $G( \boldsymbol{r})$ for the two different topological phases at $T/J=1.2$ and $0.8$.
+In FIG.~\ref{fig2}(c), we show $G( \boldsymbol{r})$ for the two different topological phases at $T/J=1.2$ and $0.8$.
 The exponential decay function fits better for the high-temperature phase, while the power-law decay function fits better for the low-temperature phase.
-Therefore, FPS can be used to precisely simulate XY models and reveal the complex topological phase transition.
+We also calculated the number of free vortices as a function of the temperature, as well as the change of the topological invariants (see \cite{supp}), which are coherent with theoretical predictions.
+Therefore, FPS can be used to precisely simulate XY models and reveal the complex BKT phase transition.

-\emph{Antiferromagnetic XY model on the triangular lattice}.--Antiferromagnetic interactions can induce frustration in XY models on triangular lattices \cite{lee_phase_1998}.
+\emph{Antiferromagnetic XY model on the triangular lattice}--Antiferromagnetic interactions can induce frustration in XY models on triangular lattices \cite{lee_phase_1998}.
 Spin pairs of nearest neighbors tend to align antiparallel due to the antiferromagnetic coupling.
 However, spins at three vertices within each triangular unit cannot simultaneously align antiparallel to each other.
 It is termed geometrical frustration and leads to novel phases and orders \cite{bergman_order-by-disorder_2007}.
 For instance, some researches claim that this geometrical frustration in antiferromagnetic triangular lattice induces an additional second-order phase transition, and the critical temperature is slightly higher than the BKT transition temperature \cite{olsson_two_1995,lee_phase_1998}.
 Nevertheless, many results support the existence of only one BKT phase transition \cite{minnhagen_nonuniversal_1985,yosefin_phase_1985}.
 To experimentally validate this, we construct the antiferromagnetic XY model on a triangular lattice by FPS, and employ Metropolis-Hastings algorithm to investigate the frustration and phase transitions.